Best Male Pool Freediving Wetsuit

 - Firstly, the wetsuit must have low buoyancy to more easily achieve neutral buoyancy in the pool and to reduce the need of extra weight around the neck or on a dive belt.
 This means the wetsuit must be thinner in neoprene and not too bulky.
 There is also a trend in competitive freediving to do away with a dive weight belt all together in favour of a freediving neck weight.
 This necessitates a low buoyancy pool freediving wetsuit.

 - Secondly, the heat insulation qualities of the wetsuit are not as important are those in the ocean as pools are warmer or heated in colder climates (as many public pools in Australia).
-Go for as thin neoprene wetsuit as possible.
+Go for a thin, under 2mm neoprene wetsuit where possible.

 - Thirdly, the wetsuits must be close fitting around the neck especially when the hands are held in the hydrodynamic position above the head as when using a monofin.
 Make sure the neoprene around the neck does not gather catching water and increasing drag through the water.